cambyse/trajectory_tree_mpc/README.md

 docker run --privileged --net=host -e DISPLAY=$DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix -it tamp /bin/bash
 ```

 The above command runs the docker image and opens a bash terminal.
-The options `--net=host -e DISPLAY=$DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix` are to forward the host display to the Docker container.
+The options `--privileged --net=host -e DISPLAY=$DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix` are to forward the host display to the Docker container.

 ## Building on the native system